 Nespresso Vertuo Plus Review

-It’s compact and cool looking, but don’t be fooled, it really does make some epic espresso drinks!
-This baby has something unique going for it…in fact a lot of things, not to mention the fact that it comes in two different sizes to suit your anticipated frequency of use…plus the water tank has its own resting place.
+This baby has something unique going for it…like a water tank that is designed to move around at different angles.
 Take all the guesswork out of water and pressure amounts with the technology built into the coffee capsules and this machine itself.

 What's on this page?